Tumulty-Web-Services/tumultywebservices.dev/src/posts/2020-12-29-what-are-googles-web-vitals.md

 ### Break down of the Core Web Vitals

-Google has broken down web vitals into three key metrics they call Core Web Vitals.
-These vitals apply to all web pages, and they represent a measurable aspect of how a user interacts with your website.
+Google has broken down web vitals into three key metrics.
+These vitals apply to all web pages, and they represent a measurable aspect of how a user interacts with the page.
 The three metrics that makeup Core Web Vitals are subject to change.
 However, as of 2020, the three key areas they cover are loading, interactivity, and visual stability.

 * Google's loading performance metric measures the time it takes for your site to render the **[Largest Contentful Paint (LCP)](https://web.dev/lcp/)**, which should occur within **2.5 seconds upon request.**
 * Google's interactivity metric measures the **[First Input Delay (FID)](https://web.dev/fid/)**, which is the time it takes for the user to first click on something, and it should occur within **100 milliseconds** (why does that seem crazy to me?)